 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
 Line a 12- muffin baking tray with muffin paper cases.

-- In a small bowl, mix the white granulated sugar and 2 teaspoons of cinnamon.
+- Cinnamon sugar: In a small bowl, mix 2 tablespoons white granulated sugar and 2 teaspoons of cinnamon.
 Set aside.

-- Mix the flour, baking powder, brown sugar, salt, and the remaining 2 teaspoons of cinnamon.
+- Dry ingredients: Mix 250 g flour, 3 teaspoon baking powder, 150 g brown sugar, a pinch of salt, and the remaining 2 teaspoons of cinnamon.
 Set aside.

-- In another bowl, large enough to hold all the batter, whisk the eggs, oil, milk, and vanilla extract very well.
+- Wet ingredients: In another bowl, large enough to hold all the batter, whisk the 2 eggs, 125 ml oil, 150 ml milk, and 1 teaspoon vanilla extract very well.
 Add the flour mixture, one tablespoon at a time, to the egg mixture and incorporate.
 Add the cubed apples.
+Don't overmix.

 - Bake the muffins into the preheated oven for about 20 - 23 minutes or until golden.
 A toothpick inserted in the middle of the muffin should come out clean.
 Unless you hit an apple piece which will cause the toothpick to be wet, so pay attention that you only hit the batter.
 Do not overbake.

-- Leave the muffins in the muffin pan for about 5 minutes, take them out, and let them cool completely on a wire rack.
+- Cool: Leave the muffins in the muffin pan for about 5 minutes, take them out, and let them cool completely on a wire rack.

-250 g/ 8.8 oz are about 3-4 medium apples, depending on size.
-Remember to cut 12 slices of apples to top the muffins with before you chop the rest of the apples into cubes.
+- 250 g/ 8.8 oz are about 3-4 medium apples, depending on size.
+Remember to cut 12 slices of apples to top the muffins before chopping the rest of the apples into cubes.